aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

 # Security - Peer Authentication

-This sub-module focuses on enforcing mutual TLS using AWS Private CA for **Peer Authentication** on Amazon EKS.
+This sub-module focuses on enforcing mutual TLS with Istio using AWS Private CA for **Peer Authentication** on Amazon EKS.
+Before we go into Istio configuration and validation, we will start with certificate management.

+## Peer Authentication Certificate Management

-This is achieved through [`cert-manager`](https://cert-manager.io/) integrations.
+Istio certificate management is achieved through [`cert-manager`](https://cert-manager.io/) integrations.

 The below projects are used to integrate Istio with AWS Private CA: